Spectral gap of scl in graphs of groups and $3$-manifolds: Introduction

 This article is organized as follows.
-In Section \ref{sec:background} we recall basic or well known results on stable commutator length and its relative version.
-In Section \ref{sec:QM and Bavard} we will discuss quasimorphisms and derive nice representatives of extremal quasimorphisms in Subsection \ref{subsec:harmonic quasimorphisms}.
-In Section \ref{sec:Circle Quasimorphisms} we describe a new type of extremal quasimorphisms for free groups, which are explicitly induced by an action on a circle.
+In Section \ref{sec:background} we recall basic or well known results on stable commutator length and its relative version, including quasimorphisms and Bavard's duality.
 In Section \ref{sec:scl on hyperbolic elts} we develop a linear programming duality method to estimate $\scl$ of hyperbolic elements in graphs of groups and prove Theorem \ref{theorem: gaps graph of groups hyperbolic}.
 Subsection \ref{subsec: n-RTF} includes a discussion on the crucial $n$-RTF conditions and key examples.
+Subsection \ref{subsec:extremal qm for lrc subgroups} is devoted to the construction of explicit quasimorphisms that prove our spectral gap Theorem \ref{theorem: gaps graph of groups hyperbolic} under the stronger left relatively convex assumption.
 In Section \ref{sec: scl vertex and edge group} we compute stable commutator length for edge group elements in graphs of groups.
-We apply our results to obtain spectral gaps in graph products (Section \ref{sec:spectral gap graph products}) and $3$-manifolds (Section \ref{sec: spectral gap 3 mnfd}).
+Finally, we apply our results to obtain spectral gaps in graph products (Section \ref{sec:spectral gap graph products}) and $3$-manifolds (Section \ref{sec: spectral gap 3 mnfd}).